Axia-Tech/AXIA-wiki/docs/general/glossary.md

 ## Finality

 The property of a block that cannot be reverted.
 Generally, created blocks are not final until some point in the future - perhaps never, in the case of "probabilistic finality".
-The AXIASolar Relay Chain uses a deterministic finality gadget known as [GRANDPA](#grandpa-finality-gadget).
+The AXIACoin Relay Chain uses a deterministic finality gadget known as [GRANDPA](#grandpa-finality-gadget).

 ## Finality Gadget